This post may contain affiliate links.

 Mildew – Similar to bacteria, mildew can invade almost any surface, thriving in moist surroundings.
 This fungus-like organism sustains itself on your clothing, causing it to smell.

 Thrift Store cleaning process – Not all thrift stores are created the same.
-The thrift store where you purchase your clothes may determine the condition of your clothing.
+The thrift store where you purchase your clothes may determine the condition of your thrift store clothing.
 The practices at thrift stores may vary, and not all clothes may undergo thorough washing or deodorization before reselling.

 Smell sensitivity – Your unique sense of smell may play a role in how you perceive the scent of your clothes.
 The perception of the “thrift store smell” can vary by person.